RVCC-IDMX/poem-site-Sikholiwe132/README.md

 # IDMX 11ty Sass Starter
 ## Prayer Poem
+### This assignment showcases a poem called prayer by Ella Wheeler Wilcox this poem advocates self-reliance and personal responsibility.
+It suggests using one's own judgment and effort to navigate life's challenges.
+While emphasizing the importance of individual agency, the poem also acknowledges the role of prayer as a source of guidance and support.
+Ultimately, it promotes a balanced approach that combines self-reliance with seeking divine assistance when needed.

 The set of development scripts in this starter is configured to watch and compile a simple Sass structure using 11ty.